 Clean the venipuncture site with 70% alcohol and iodine, allow it to evaporate and collect blood aseptically in a culture broth with an anticoagulant.
-In case of adults, collect 5-10 ml blood in culture bottle, for children < 12 year old, collect 1.5-2.0 ml blood.
+In the case of adults, collect 5-10 ml of blood in culture bottle, for children < 12-year old, collect 1.5-2.0 ml of blood.
 Mix the blood and broth by rotating gently to avoid clotting.

 - Cerebrospinal fluid (CSF):

 Clean the skin over L3-L4 inter-space with 70% alcohol and iodine.
 Collect > 1.0 ml CSF in a sterile screw-capped tube.
 Keep the CSF in an incubator at 35-37 degree centigrade, if it is not processed immediately.